defencedigital/moduk-service-manual/src/your-community/software-development.md

 We discuss things like software development tools available in Defence, building secure software and best practices.

+{{ component('inset-text', {
+  html: 'You must only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
+}) }}

+### Ask for an invitation

+You need to work in Defence to join the community calls.

-Using your Ministry of Defence email, send a message to: [UKStratComDD-Foundry-DSO-Engage@mod.gov.uk](mailto:UKStratComDD-Foundry-DSO-Engage@mod.gov.uk).
+Using your Ministry of Defence email, send a message to:[UKStratComDD-Foundry-DSO-Engage@mod.gov.uk](mailto:UKStratComDD-Foundry-DSO-Engage@mod.gov.uk?subject=Join%20software%20development%20community%20calls).

-In community calls, you must only share OFFICIAL information.
-[Find out about security classifications](/security-classifications/).
+Include your full name, your role and the project you’re working on.